SJ-Jain-systems/Table-Tennis-Serve-Analysis/README.md

 ## Limitations

 - The dataset is small: 500 points across 8 matches.
-- Observations come from one player’s serving patterns and are not necessarily generalizable.
+- Observations come from one player's serving patterns and are not necessarily generalizable.
 - Some serve combinations have low sample sizes, making raw win rates unstable.
 - Opponents adapt during matches, so historical performance may not fully represent future performance.
 - Model performance should be validated on more matches before being used for serious competitive planning.
+- Recommendation scores for serve combinations with little or no historical data can be overconfident; see the caveat in **Recommendation System**.

 ---